simonpcouch/gander/README.md

 chat](https://ellmer.tidyverse.org/). gander uses the `.gander_chat`
 option to configure which model powers the addin; just set the option to whatever your usual ellmer setup is.
-For example, we recommend Anthropic’s Claude Soonet 3.5, which you can use via `options(.gander_chat = ellmer::chat_claude())` once you’ve configured an `ANTHROPIC_API_KEY`.
+For example, we recommend Anthropic’s Claude Sonnet 3.5, which you can use via `options(.gander_chat = ellmer::chat_claude())` once you’ve configured an `ANTHROPIC_API_KEY`.
 Paste that code in your `.Rprofile` via `usethis::edit_r_profile()` to always use the same model every time you